t-d-k/LibreCrypt/docs/technical_details__build_notes.md

 #### Building the GUI
 </A>

   This is a description for Delphi newbies of the basic steps involved in compiling the DoxBox GUI.

   To build the GUI, the following software is required:

   *   Delphi (Embarcadero Delphi XE2 or later, is recommended.
-Previous versions may possibly be used, but are untested)
+Earlier/later versions may possibly be used, but are untested)

   * The SDeanUtilsXE package, included in the project source.
   * (Optional) GNU gettext for Delphi (dxgettext), available (free) from: [http://dybdahl.dk/dxgettext/](http://dybdahl.dk/dxgettext/) (This package adds support for language translations)
-  *The FastMM memory manager, from (http://sourceforge.net/projects/fastmm/](http://sourceforge.net/projects/fastmm/).
+  *	The FastMM memory manager, from (http://sourceforge.net/projects/fastmm/](http://sourceforge.net/projects/fastmm/).
 This wipes memory after use.
   The binary release of this software was built with Embarcadero Delphi XE2.

   1. Open the SDeanUtilsXE package